fjs138/philly-phorum-front/README.md

 ## Philly Phorum
-Social news website built with React, GraphQL, Apollo
+Social news website, built with React, GraphQL, Apollo

 ## The Goal
 Create a social news forum for Philadelphia, by Philadelphia.